shirshani2/Nand2Tetris-Project9/README.md

-# Nand2Tetris-Project9
-My implementation of Project 9 from Nand2Tetris course - game designed to test players' reflexes and accuracy under time constraints in Jack language

 # Nand2Tetris - Project 9

 This repository contains my solution for **Project 9** from the Nand2Tetris course.
 The project focuses on building basic operating system components written in **Jack language**.
+I creat game designed to test players' reflexes and accuracy under time constraints

 ## 🛠️ Implemented Files:
 - `Math.jack`